Electromorphous/NotShopify/README.md

 # NotShopify
-A clone of the shopify.com/free-trial landing page
+A clone of the [shopify landing page](https://www.shopify.com/free-trial)